If your experiment needs statistics, you ought to have done a better experiment.Lord Ernest Rutherford, British physicist & Nobel prize winner

 What should I (not) use quantitative research for?

 So quantitative research can be used to validate insights, from quantifying personas in a specific market to checking on the validity of an insight on a national scale.
 However, too often research briefs ask for quantitative research early in the innovation process when insights haven’t yet been uncovered.
 Quantitative research can also take the form of 54 four-hour workshops in 3 cities under 3 weeks or can be forced into pricing questions that customers cannot answer.
 The former is a waste of money and energy because you start hearing the same thing over and over after 2 workshops with 16 people, and the latter is a difficult question to be answered by business analysts, let alone for customers!

 A small experiment

 Last but not least, we often hear our clients say “management wants numbers”.
 This is perfectly understandable, but there are different ways to present results to management that do not necessarily include numbers or that can make a bigger emotional impact.
-The power of storytelling, the voice of a lead user or influencer on social media, bringing customers in the boardroom virtually or physically are just a few examples of this.
+The power of storytelling, the voice of a lead user or influencer on social media, bringing customers to the boardroom virtually or physically are just a few examples.